 Camping with Guns

 Wondering about ways or methods of stowing a gun safely and conveniently when on a camping trip or an overnight hunting trip?
-It may seem like a pretty basic concept, but many people are curious about this, especially if they are new to guns.
+It may seem like a pretty basic concept, but many people are curious about it, especially if they are new to guns.

 Gaining confidence with guns takes time, and there is absolutely nothing wrong with thinking about safety.
 The biggest factor to consider when thinking about storing guns is safety.
 Is this a family camping trip?
 Will there be new people around that you don’t know?
 What about the children?